Complete OHS Strategies

 For health and economic reasons, investing in employee health makes sound business sense.
 Workplace wellness initiatives deliver value on two fronts: they can decrease costs and improve productivity, and also improve health for all, supporting behavioural change in individuals, families and communities.
 A study conducted with almost 30,000 employees in 15 countries showed that 64% of employees who perceive the organization for which they work as an active promoter of health and wellness intend to stay at least five years with their companies (World Economic Forum, 2010c).

 “The cost to individuals, employers and the health system of chronic disease and the ageing population is creating an imperative for action.
-The cost of absenteeism in Australia is estimated at $7 billion each year, while the cost of presenteeism (not fully functioning at work because of medical conditions) is nearly four times more, estimated at almost $26 billion in 2005–06.”
+In 2014, the annual cost of absenteeism to the Australian economy was $44 billion and the estimated cost of presenteeism (not fully functioning at work because of medical conditions) was $35 billion.”

 Most compelling in establishing the link between safety and wellness are “sequencing” studies, indicating that participation by employees in wellness programs is less likely when such programs are introduced in workplaces with unaddressed safety issues.
 The research suggests that a firm foundation of solid safety efforts is necessary before an organizational wellness effort can yield optimal results—a powerful argument for the integration of the safety and wellness silos.
 A combination of safety and wellness appears to be necessary to move an organization forward in adopting a true culture of health.
 A new way of approaching these two vital activity centers is needed—one that will integrate them into a concept called “work- place health protection and promotion.”
 This is the path to creating a sustainable culture of health Simply defined, workplace health protection and promotion is the strategic and systematic integration of distinct environmental, health, and safety policies and programs into a continuum of activities that enhances the overall health and well-being of the workforce and prevents work-related injuries and illnesses.